Unearthing Community Narratives

 The Wattis House: A Case Study in Prairie Style Landscape Preservation

 The E.O.
-Wattis house landscape is a great example of preservation of an Arts & Crafts landscape.
+Wattis House landscape is a great example of preservation of an Arts & Crafts landscape.
 The project included envisioning a period appropriate landscape; incorporating historic research, landscape inventory and assessment; practicing historic preservation and rehabilitation; and re-creating a prairie school garden.
 Prominent local architect Eber Piers designed the Wattis House, constructed in 1914. […]

 Preservation of Prairie Style Arts & Crafts Landscapes